Rafit77/JIMU-control/docs/architecture/device-layer.md

 ## Constraints we must respect
 - **Write spacing**: bursts below ~25ms can drop responses; throttle and retry (see `../protocol.md` timing notes).
+- **No overlap (single in-flight command)**: do not send a new command until the previous command's response has been received (or timed out).
+Interleaving commands (even keep-alive pings) can cause missing sensor/servo responses.
 - **Notification parsing**: device can concatenate multiple frames into one notification; parser must split `FB ...
 ED`.
-- **Backpressure**: always subscribe to notifications and drain them; otherwise writes can “stall”.
+- **Backpressure**: always subscribe to notifications and drain them; otherwise writes can ƒ?ostallƒ??.

 ## Design contract (for UI/runtime)
 - All public SDK calls are async and return decoded results or a typed error.